umeshramya/jwt-http/README.md

 ## To do
-1. Need to fix bug at route "/" this is causing error.
-2. Need to fix the bug in setCookie method of cookies. 'res.end()'
+1. Need to fix the bug in setCookie method of cookies. 'res.end()'
 2. JWT still need to fix encryption and validation compatable with online tools
 3. user-groups-roles